 There is, however, a catch – conscious consumers are willing to choose organic products, but not at the cost of their sensory experience, and not at any price.
 The perceived lack of quality of some organic products, coupled with high prices, often hold them back from permanently changing their buying behaviour.
 Food producers who want to move to organic sourcing and production too face hurdles in their transition.
 While they may have the expertise in creating tasty products, new capabilities and other specific knowledge about organic food are needed to meet consumer standards.
 Furthermore, limited availability within the supply chain adds to the challenge.
 Fortunately, as with all major upheavals, challenges come hand in hand with opportunities.

-Bunge Loders Croklaan has been in the industry for decades and is attuned to these shifts.
-As part of Bunge – a leading agribusiness and food ingredients company – they leverage their global presence and sustainability efforts to achieve scalable, integrated organic supply chains.
+Bunge has been in the industry for decades and is attuned to these shifts and is a leading agribusiness and food ingredients company.
+They leverage their global presence and sustainability efforts to achieve scalable, integrated organic supply chains.
 They develop these supply chains not only with farmers but also with all stakeholders, including fertilizer companies, food manufacturers and NGOs, thus accelerating the transition to organic and regenerative agriculture.

-With in-house lipid experts, Bunge Loders Croklaan work on innovations in organic lipid solutions and food applications to co-create the best tasting organic food.
+With in-house lipid experts, Bunge works on innovations in organic lipid solutions and food applications to co-create the best tasting organic food.
 Whether to pioneer products with a balanced nutritional profile for health-conscious consumers, or to create more indulgent treats, they know the importance of delivering high-quality, fully traceable organic lipid ingredients to their customers.

 1. IPCC.
 Climate Change and Land: Summary for Policymakers Intergovernmental Panel on Climate Change (2020).